 Club premises certificate

-Information on club premises certificate requirements, including a link to apply online
+Information on club premises certificate requirements.

 To authorise the supply of alcohol and regulated entertainment in a qualifying club you need a club premises certificate from your local authority.
 In a qualifying club there is technically no sale by retail of alcohol (except to guests) as the member owns part of the alcohol stock and the money passing across the bar is merely a mechanism to preserve equity between members where one may consume more than another.
 In order to constitute a qualifying club you must also satisfy the various requirements set out in the Licensing Act 2003.